Cape Town Gay Travel

 In the warmer months, Sotano has a tranquil outdoor deck seating area with views of the waterfront.
-It very much embodies the majestic, calming Cape Town vibe.
+It very much embodies the majestic vibes of Cape Town.

 The crowd at Beefcakes is about half women, and half men, at least on the night I went.
 The restaurant tends to be popular with women for large group outings.
 The best part about Beefcakes aside from the hilarious drag show is the cheerful staff.

-If you’re a beer drinker, you should try the Jack Black Cape Pale Ale.
+Beer fans should try the Jack Black Cape Pale Ale.
 I loved it, and there’s nothing better than supporting local breweries.